Using OpenTelemetry Collector to collect traces

 Apply the configuration with

-kubectl apply -f open-telemetry-collector.yaml.
+kubectl apply -f open-telemetry-collector-generic.yaml.

 Next, set up both a Dapr configuration file to turn on tracing and deploy a tracing exporter component that uses the OpenTelemetry Collector.

-Create a collector-component.yaml file with this content
+Create a collector-config.yaml file with this content

 Apply the configuration with

-kubectl apply -f collector-component.yaml.
+kubectl apply -f collector-config.yaml.